dumptyd/omegle-node/README.md

 - **`solveReCAPTCHA(answer)`**: Send the answer to the ReCAPTCHA challenge to Omegle. <br>`Argument`: `answer` - Answer to the challenge.

 - **`connected()`**: Returns a boolean value specifying whether you're currently connected to a stranger.

+- **`reloadReCAPTCHA()`**: It seems like Omegle has gotten rid of `recaptchaRejected`, so the only way to know whether your ReCAPTCHA answer has been rejected is if you don't get connected to a stranger within a few seconds of submitting your answer.
+Use this function to reload ReCAPTCHA.

 <hr>

 ###List of variables